stiofanEimeid/the-online-cookbook/README.md

 I would like to implement full checkout functionality so user's may purchase products.

+In order to promote user engagement, I would like to develop a reward system whereby users will be rewarded for appearing in the most-viewed or most-favourited sections.
+Rewards may take the form of discounts on cooking products.

 I would like to create public versions of account pages so that user's may view each other's profile.

 In terms of searching recipes, I would like to include pagination truncation for when large amounts of results are returned.